King of Prussia, Pennsylvania

 King of Prussia, sometimes abbreviated to K.O.P., is a census-designated place in Upper Merion Township in Montgomery County, Pennsylvania, United States.
 The community took its unusual name in the 18th century from a local tavern named the King of Prussia Inn, which was named after King Frederick the Great of Prussia.
 As of the 2020 census, its population was 24,695.

-Located 35 mi south of Allentown and 15 mi northwest of Philadelphia, King of Prussia is considered to be an edge city of Philadelphia and part of the larger Philadelphia metropolitan area.
+Located 35 mi south of Allentown and approximately 15 mi northwest of Philadelphia, King of Prussia is considered to be an edge city of Philadelphia and part of the larger Philadelphia metropolitan area.
 It is situated at the convergence of four highways and consists of large amounts of retail and office space, with one of the highest concentrations of hotels, businesses, residences, and entertainment venues in Pennsylvania.

-King of Prussia is best known for its eponymous mall, the fourth-largest shopping mall in the U.S. It also hosts the headquarters of the Nuclear Regulatory Commission Region I and American Baptist Churches USA.
+King of Prussia is best known for its mall of the same name, the fourth-largest shopping mall in the U.S. It also hosts the headquarters of the Nuclear Regulatory Commission Region I and American Baptist Churches USA.

 History

-The eponymous King of Prussia Inn was originally constructed as a cottage in 1719 by the Welsh Quakers William and Janet Rees, founders of Reesville.
-The cottage was converted to an inn in 1769 and did a steady business in colonial times as it was approximately a day's travel by horse from Philadelphia.
+The community of King of Prussia developed at the crossroads of two significant early roads, Swedesford (or Swedes Ford) Road (now U.S. Route 202) and Gulph Road, and was originally known as Reesville.
+The eponymous King of Prussia Inn was originally constructed at the crossroads as a cottage in 1719 by the Welsh Quakers William and Janet Rees, from whom the community took its name.
+The cottage was converted to an inn in 1769 and did a steady business in colonial times, as it was approximately a day's travel by horse from Philadelphia.
 Settlers headed west to Ohio would sleep at the inn on their first night on the road.
 In 1774 the Rees family hired James Berry to manage the inn, which henceforth became known as "Berry's Tavern".
 General George Washington first visited the tavern on Thanksgiving Day in 1777 while the Continental Army was encamped at Whitemarsh; a few weeks later Washington and the army bivouacked at nearby Valley Forge.

 Parker's spy map, created by William Parker, an American Loyalist, listed the inn as "Berry's" in 1777, but a local petition in 1786 identified it as the "King of Prussia".
 It was possibly renamed in honor of Benjamin Franklin's pro-American satirical essay "An Edict by the King of Prussia".
 At some point a wooden signboard of the inn depicted King Frederick II (Frederick the Great) of Prussia.
 The inn is listed on the National Register of Historic Places.